 There are several abnormal presentations.

-The buttocks present first.
-Breech presentation occurs in 2 to 3% of full-term deliveries.
+The buttocks or sometimes the feet present first.
+Breech presentation occurs in 3 to 4% of full-term deliveries.
 When delivered vaginally, babies that present buttocks first are more likely to be injured than those that present head first.
 Such injuries may occur before, during, or after birth.
 The baby may even die.
 Complications are less likely when breech presentation is detected before labor or delivery.

-Occasionally, a fetus lying horizontally (transversely) across the birth canal presents shoulder first.
+Occasionally, a fetus lying horizontally across the birth canal (called transverse lie) presents shoulder first.
 A cesarean delivery is done, unless the fetus is the second in a set of twins.
 In such a case, the fetus may be turned to be delivered through the vagina.